 Trenton, New Jersey 08611 (in the Roebling Market)

-Train fare to Trenton is $6.25 each way.
+Train fare to Trenton is typically $6.25 each way.
 Approximate time to Trenton is 30-35 minutes.

 Directions by Bus